Centpyraquin

-IHCH-7162, also known as centpyraquin or compound 69-183, is a serotonin receptor modulator related to the partial ergolines.
+Centpyraquin, also known as IHCH-7162 or as compound 69-183, is a serotonin receptor modulator related to the partial ergolines and phenylpiperazines.
 It is a serotonin 5-HT_{1A} receptor agonist and a mixed modulator of the serotonin 5-HT_{2A} receptor, acting as a weak partial agonist of G protein signaling and as an antagonist of β-arrestin2 recruitment.
 The drug has antipsychotic-like, CNS depressant, and antihypertensive effects in animals.
-IHCH-7172 was developed by researchers in India and first described by the 1970s before being studied and described further by a Chinese team in 2024.
+Centpyraquin was developed by researchers in India and first described by the 1970s before being studied and described further in 2024.